Skip to main content

 "The whole is greater than the sum of its parts."

 Donald Gialanella originally from Maplewood, NJ, now works out of his studio in St. Petersburg, Florida.
-Donald apprenticed with sculptor Louise Bourgeois after earning a BFA from The Cooper Union in New York City.
+He studied fine art at the Cooper Union for the Advancement of Science and Art in New York City before advancing his craft through an apprenticeship with renown artist Louise Bourgeois.
 He worked as a graphics producer at ABC-TV in New York in the 1980’s and received an Emmy for his work on Monday Night Football in 1990.
-The Dali Museum in St. Petersburg commissioned Donald to create a 17 foot long steel mustache sculpture for the permanent collection in 2016.

 Wescover creator since 2018